danvk/effective-typescript/NOTES.md

   - The plugins page indicates I should just write a script but gives no examples https://hexo.io/docs/plugins#Script
   - The autominifier plugin seems close-ish to what I want https://github.com/chenzhutian/hexo-all-minifier/
   - The target="_blank" does not work w/ the gtags wrapper.
 Also broken on Brett's site.
+  - cheerio is a popular way to work w/ HTML in node.
+I had to downgrade to 0.22 because 1.0rc breaks in all sorts of ways.